 How do I prevent my ercol furniture being damaged by everyday use?

-Your ercol solid wood furniture is made to last and even after sustaining damage, it can be restored to its full, timeless beauty.
+Your ercol furniture is made to last and even after sustaining damage, it can be restored to its full, timeless beauty.
 Here are a few hints on how to ensure your chosen fabric also survives wear and tear.

 You should try to keep your furniture out of direct sunlight and away from heat, as this over time will fade colours and weaken the fibres of the fabric.
 Leave a gap of 20-30cm between the furniture and a radiator.